Hangzhi/chatgpt-timestamp-extension/README.md

 ## What it does

 Shows when each message was sent in a clean format: "May 12 2025 - 14:30:45"
+Options:
+- Toggle between 12-hour and 24-hour time
+- Timestamp only user posts to reduce visual clutter

 ## Why I built this